deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Kirk, Lewis and Amir were on one side of the ship.
 Julian, Xiù and Allison on the other, firing cables across her hull using a modified kinetic-pulse weapon.
 One person to retrieve and hold the cable's end, one person to crank it taut, the third to operate a compressed-gas gun which fired an anchoring peg into the bedrock, which Kirk had informed them would typically have been operated by a team of four armed with a lifter and a heavy stabilising frame.

 Julian just carried it, leaning on it heavily to hold back the recoil.
-Each time it fired, the heavy '*Chunk!*' sound it produced pulsed right through their bodies and produced a donut of airborne dust.
+Each time it fired, the heavy *'Chunk!*' sound it produced pulsed right through their bodies and produced a donut of airborne dust.

 Xiù broke the silence after the third anchor was in and they'd found their rhythm.
 "So… Julian, do you mind if I ask you a question?"